 Capita have held the contract to administer the Teachers' Pension Scheme since 1996.
-The current contract was awarded in March 2011, is due to end in September 2025 and has a total value of £183m (adding interest each year).
-The contract is for the fully outsourced administration of the scheme on behalf of the Secretary of State - though separate contracts exist for things like medical advice (ill health cases) and actuarial support.
+The current contract was awarded in March 2011, is due to end in September 2025 and has a total value of £166m.
+The contract is for the full administration of the scheme on behalf of the Secretary of State - though separate contracts exist for things like medical advice (ill health cases) and actuarial support.